 The Domestic Violence I Saw With Jehovah’s Witnesses

-One major issue that always made me doubt that Jehovah was a loving god, and that Jehovah’s Witnesses were the right religion for me, and that is the domestic violence I saw within the organization.
-In other posts I’ll discuss the abusive comments and statements made in the pages of the publications put out by Jehovah’s Witnesses, but in this post I want to call out the men in the organization who saw no problem with literally beating their wives, and the elders who openly condoned this practice.
+One major issue I always had with the religion of Jehovah’s Witnesses is the domestic violence I saw within the organization.
+In other posts I’ll discuss the abusive comments and statements made in the pages of the publications put out by Jehovah’s Witnesses, but in this post I want to call out the men I knew personally in the organization, who saw no problem with literally beating their wives, and the elders who openly condoned this practice.

-Along with JW men being abusive to their wives, the elders would condone this behavior by telling the wives that they were “obviously not submissive enough” to have “provoked” their husbands into hitting them, and they would then send the wives off to apologize to their husbands.
+Along with Jehovah’s Witness men being abusive to their wives, the elders would outright condone this behavior by telling the wives that they were “obviously not submissive enough” to have “provoked” their husbands into hitting them, and those elders would then send the wives off to apologize to their husbands.
 In one such example I remember, a man who was an elder at the time hit his wife so that she needed to go to the hospital to get her lip stitched up.
-While she was there, the other elders in the congregation visited her and told her that she was obviously not submissive to him and needed to apologize to him for provoking him.
+While she was there, the other elders in the congregation visited her, and told her that she was obviously not submissive to him and needed to apologize to him for provoking him.
 While she was in the hospital.
 Getting her lip stitched up.
 In front of the doctors.

 In another instance, a man who was a ministerial servant (like an elder in training) was screaming at his wife for not doing the gardening the way he wanted, and when she went in the house to use the bathroom, he became so enraged that he broke down the door and hit her while she was on the toilet.
-The elders handled it the same way as above, chastising her for “provoking” him and telling her to apologize.
+The elders in her congregation handled it the same way as above, chastising her for “provoking” him, and telling her to apologize.

-In other words, these elders actually endorsed this practice.
+In other words, these elders actually endorsed and approved of this practice.
 If your wife was not submissive, then you had every reason to hit her, even so hard that she needed a hospital visit.
-They made it okay to do this, and put the wife in the position of the person who had done something wrong, like a child that deserved punishment.
+They made it okay to do this, and put the wife in the position of the person who had done something wrong, like a child who deserved punishment.

-Along with physical abuse, verbal, mental and emotional abuse were also very common, with women being belittled, yelled at, teased, and otherwise humiliated.
-During one public discourse in front of an entire congregation, an elder said that if a woman who was one of Jehovah’s Witnesses had a husband who was not a JW, this was “obviously” her own fault for not being submissive and obedient enough so as to bring him into the organization.
-He then also shared the story that often at the end of the week, he would pull out some money to give to his wife, but if she had not been “submissive enough” that week, he would just show it to her and then put it right back in his wallet.
+Along with physical abuse, verbal, mental and emotional abuse were also very common in the religion, with women being belittled, yelled at, teased, and otherwise humiliated.
+During one public discourse in front of an entire congregation, an elder said that if a woman who was one of Jehovah’s Witnesses had a husband who was not a JW, this was “obviously” her own fault for not being submissive and obedient enough, so as to bring him into the organization.
+He then also shared the story that, at the end of the week, he would often pull out some money to give to his wife, but if she had not been “submissive enough” that week, he would just show it to her, and then put it right back in his wallet.